Terminus – A Web Technology Based Modern Terminal

 - Auto-open Terminal window on Terminus application start.

 If you’re looking for a beautiful, fully functional modern Terminal, Terminus is worth trying.
-Even though, It is still in alpha stage, it works well on my Ubuntu system.
-If there any bugs, submit them in GitHub repository given below.

 Thanks for stopping by!